kewang/map-controller/README.md

 ### Show my location

-Typically you can use `MapController.moveToMyLocation(false)` to show your location at onCreate.
+Typically, you can use `MapController.moveToMyLocation(false)` to show your location at onCreate.